troglobit/finit/doc/config.md

 and *shared with all* services -- the only way to have service-local environment is detailed in the next section.

-The syntax for global environment variables is straight forward:
+The syntax for global environment variables is straight forward.
+In Finit v4.4 the `set` keyword was added for completeness, but the old syntax (without the `set ` prefix) is still honored:

-    foo=bar
+    set foo=bar
-    baz="qux"
+    set baz="qux"

 On reload of .conf files, all tracked environment variables are cleared so if `foo=bar` is removed from `finit.conf`, or any `finit.d/*.conf`